 Until you have become popular Google will happily rank thin (or even entirely blank) pages from bigger websites above your content.

-The best way to rank well in Google is to understand your niche market.
-Know how it works.
-Know who links to who and why.
 The more you know the better the chances you have of building valuable relationships that deliver a strong backlink profile from genuine citations and editorial links.

 Google doesn't want to make sites popular by ranking them.
 It wants to rank popular sites.